Digital Parenting

 Why we recommend it:

-• Progressive difficulty that adapts to the child's level
+• Difficulty adapts to the child's level

 • Daily practice mode prevents overuse